MicrosoftDocs/azure-docs/articles/logic-apps/create-stateful-stateless-workflows-visual-studio-code.md

 ## Create a local project

 Before you can create your logic app, create a local project so that you can manage and deploy your logic app from Visual Studio Code.
 The underlying project is similar to an Azure Functions project, also known as a function app project.
-However, these project types are separate from each other, so logic app workflows and functions can't exist in the same project.
+However, these project types are separate from each other, so logic apps and function apps can't exist in the same project.

 1. On your computer, create an *empty* local folder to use for the project that you'll later create in Visual Studio Code.